This is the "Home" page of the "Frequently Asked Questions" guide.

 My student card is lost.
 What do I do?

 1. Check with the library before you replace it.
-It may have been found and turned in at the circulation desk.
+It may have been found and turned in at the Service Desk.

-2. If your card is lost, you can purchase a replacement from the Photo ID centre located in Room 400, University Centre.
+2. If your card is lost, you can purchase a replacement from the Photo ID Centre located in Room 400, University Center.
 There is a charge for a replacement card.

 How do I pay my library fines?